fork-commit-merge/fork-commit-merge/README.md

 For other Linux distributions, the command may be different.
 Refer to the documentation specific to your package manager.

+### Installing PHP

+Windows:

+-   Download the PHP ZIP package from https://windows.php.net/download.
+-   Extract the ZIP file and rename the extracted directory to php.
+-   Move the php directory to C:\.
+-   Add C:\php to your system's PATH environment variable.

+Mac OS:

+PHP comes pre-installed on Mac OS X. To upgrade or install a different version, consider using Homebrew:

+-   Open Terminal and type `brew install php`.

+Linux (Ubuntu/Debian):

+-   Open Terminal and type `sudo apt install php`.

 ## Setup Instructions

 1. Fork this repository by clicking on the "Fork" button at the top-right corner of this page.
 This creates a copy of the repository in your GitHub account.